-Dancing with Gypsies in India, the Disputed Birthplace of Belly Dance – ALLAF 010
+Dancing with Romani Women in India, the Disputed Birthplace of Belly Dance – ALLAF 010

-Find out how to learn Kalbelia dance from gypsies in Rajasthan.
-Get your travel dance costume together, and dance in a beautiful place at sunrise.
+Dance Kalbelia with gypsies in Rajasthan, get your travel dance costume together, and dance in a beautiful place at sunrise.

 It’s the very first Travel-themed show of A Little Lighter!
 And we’re going to focus on the horrific and magical miracle that is India.
 And of course talk about how to go dancing with gypsies in Rajasthan.
 Yay!